-Upon the closing of the spin-off, we expect to enter into a \$[●] million, [●]-year credit facility.
+Indebtedness Upon the closing of the spin-off, we expect to enter into a \$[●] million, [●]-year credit facility.
 We have not obtained a financing commitment for the credit facility.
 Amounts outstanding under the credit facility are initially expected to bear variable-rate interest at [●]%.
 See "Description of Material Indebtedness" for a more detailed description of these transactions.

-Distribution Ratio Each Oil States stockholder will receive shares of SpinCo common stock for each share of Oil States common stock held by such stockholder on , 2014.
+Distribution Ratio Each Oil States stockholder will receive shares of SpinCo common stock for each share of stockholders, as is the case in this distribution.

+Oil States common stock held by such stockholder on , 2014.